-You can use the instrument panel brightness control buttons to adjust the illumination of the audio system (see page 73).
-The audio system illuminates when the parking lights are on, even if the radio is off.
+You can use the instrument panel brightness control knob to adjust the illumination of the audio system (see page 76).
+The audio system illuminates when the parking lights are on, even if the radio is turned off.

-Playing the XM® Satellite Radio Optional on U.S. EX, EX-L and Si models
+Playing the XM® Satellite Radio On U.S. EX-L without Navigation System